 This blog now features thousands of photos around San Diego!
 Are you curious?
 There’s lots of cool stuff to check out!

 Here’s the Cool San Diego Sights main page, where you can read the most current blog posts.
-If you’re using a small mobile device, click those three parallel lines up at the top–that opens up my website’s sidebar, where you’ll see the most popular posts, a search box, and more!
+If you’re using a phone or small mobile device, click those three parallel lines up at the top–that opens up my website’s sidebar, where you’ll see the most popular posts, a search box, and more!

 To enjoy future posts, you can also “like” Cool San Diego Sights on Facebook or follow me on Twitter.

 Many bloggers periodically “reblog” their own material from years gone by.
 That way new readers have a window into the past.

 Now that Cool San Diego Sights is well over six years old, I thought it might be fun to do something similar!